krazeemonkee/itslikesoup-anytype/content/posts/001 ~ goddess of order/index.md

 ## the power of order

-order is the soil from which all good things grow 🌱 it cultivates a controlled environment in which peace + focus can flourish 💐 order shifts the entropic state of a system further away from chaos + randomness, allowing one the golden opportunity to reclaim the reigns of destiny + bend life at their will 🌬 in an ordered system, all individual pieces are fully accounted for where the composition as a whole can be seen from above, revealing the relations connecting all of its components 🐝 order is a magical state of being that allows one to harness intention...
+<p style="padding: 0; margin: 0 0 0 0; text-align: justify">order is the soil from which all good things grow 🌱 it cultivates a controlled environment in which peace + focus can flourish 💐 order shifts the entropic state of a system further away from chaos + randomness, allowing one the golden opportunity to reclaim the reigns of destiny + bend life at their will 🌬 in an ordered system, all individual pieces are fully accounted for where the composition as a whole can be seen from above, revealing the relations connecting all of its components 🐝 order is a magical state of being that allows one to harness intention...</p>

 ## ma'at, goddess of order